 The Nature Of Electrons

-This work clarifies how an electron can have both particle and wave properties.
-While it is a particle, it is made out of a photon, which itself has both wave and particle properties.
-Since electrons are affected by the presence of other charged particles and photons, when multiple electrons interact in the same atom or molecule, they result in orbitals that are symmetrical, phase-locked, resonant, coherent, spherical-harmonic, stationary electron waves that represent the lowest energy state of the system.
+Electrons have electric charge, magnetic field, and angular momentum, and they are affected by the charge, field, and spin of other particles in their vicinity.
+As a result, when multiple electrons interact in the same atom or molecule, they produce orbital regions that are symmetrical, phase-locked, resonant, coherent, spherically-harmonic, stationary electron waves.
+These stationary waves represent the lowest energy and maximum symmetry state of the system.

-Hierarchy of Electron Forces
+The Hierarchy of Electron Forces

 From strongest to weakest, they are:

-(2a) (Pauli) Charge Exclusion
+(2a) Pauli Field Exclusion